ipfs-shipyard/ipfsx/RATIONALE.md

 `withLocal` functionality does not exist in either implementation.

 There is no need for a `cidBase` option as the returned stats object contains a `cid` property (a CID instance) instead of a `hash` property (a base 58 encoded string).
 There's no need for IPFS to assume that you want to display the CID of the content added and for that matter what base encoding you'd want to display it in.

+## `write`

+### Create by default

+Similar to Node.js `fs.createWriteStream` or `fs.writeFile`, 99.9% of the time we want to create the file if it doesn't exist, why make this difficult?

+### CID version 1

+Changed from 0 to 1.
+This will soon be the default for all new content added to IPFS anyway.